BjornWilliams/DocsVersaTul/docs/source/caching.rst

 Main Components
 ----------------
-1. ``ICacheProvider<T>`` : Interaction can be achieved through the Cache Provider Interface.
+#. ``ICacheProvider<T>`` : Adding and getting items from the cache can be achieved through the Cache Provider Interface.
-2. ``MemCacheProvider<T>`` : Default Concrete implementation of the Cache Provider interface.
+#. ``MemCacheProvider<T>`` : This is a default concrete implementation of the Cache Provider interface.
+This can be replaced with another provider if so desires.
-3. ``ICacheConfiguration`` : The Configuration interface for accessing default configurations
+#. ``ICacheConfiguration`` : The Configuration interface for accessing default configurations.
-4. ``CacheConfiguration`` : Default Concrete implementation of the configuration interface.
+#. ``CacheConfiguration`` : Default Concrete implementation of the configuration interface.

 Functional Summary
 ------------------
-1. **T Get(string key)** : Retrieves the cache entry for the given key.
+#. **ICacheProvider<T>.Get(string key)** : Retrieves the cache entry for the given key.
 If the cache entry is not found then the default of T is returned.
-2. **void Add(string key, T data)** : Inserts the cache entry using the key for a default duration of 60 minutes.
+#. **ICacheProvider<T>.Add(string key, T data)** : Inserts the cache entry using the key for a default duration of 60 minutes.
-3. **void Add(string key, T data, int cacheTime)** : Inserts the given item into the Cache using the given key for a the specified duration in minutes.
+#. **ICacheProvider<T>.Add(string key, T data, int cacheTime)** : Inserts the given item into the Cache using the given key for a the specified duration in minutes.
-4. **void Add(string key, T data, CacheExpiration expiration)** : Inserts the given item into the Cache using the given key for the specified CacheExpiration.
+#. **ICacheProvider<T>.Add(string key, T data, CacheExpiration expiration)** : Inserts the given item into the Cache using the given key for the specified CacheExpiration.
-5. **bool IsExists(string key)** : Indicates if there is a cache entry for the key.
+#. **ICacheProvider<T>.IsExists(string key)** : Indicates if there is a cache entry for the key.
-6. **void Remove(string key)** : Removes the cache entry from the cache for the given key.
+#. **ICacheProvider<T>.Remove(string key)** : Removes the cache entry from the cache for the given key.
+#.
+See :doc:`configuration-defaults` for more configuration settings details for the caching project.

 Code Examples
 -------------

 .. code-block:: c#
     :caption: Simple Example

     class Program
     {
         static void Main(string[] args)
         {
-            //default configs
-            var configSettings = new Builder().BuildConfig();
+            //default configs - see configuration default for more details. var configSettings = new Builder().BuildConfig();

             //cache configuration